mlcommons/algorithmic-efficiency/README.md

 ## Conformer Pytorch OOM
 The Conformer Pytorch workload has memory fragmentation issue after upgrading to Pytorch 2.0.1, which led to out of memory errors.
-To circumvent this issues we have tuned the pytorch memory allocation configuration, which slows down the workload by a factor of roughly 2x.
+To circumvent this issue we have tuned the pytorch memory allocation configuration, which slows down the workload by a factor of roughly 2x.
 For submitters, this means that the Conformer Pytorch submission times will be roughly 2x slower.
 Tracking in issue/497(https://github.com/mlcommons/algorithmic-efficiency/issues/497).